 Why?
 Why did I ask that?
-I think I was hoping she would say something like, “Well, we’ve got these stethoscopes that are hot, and wet…” But no. No. No.
+Was I hoping she’d say something like, “Well, we’ve got these stethoscopes that are hot, and wet, and…”

-(I mentioned at one point I was a screenwriter and I’m getting a film made, but I realize I never use that to my advantage.
-Charles Bukowski, by contrast, wrote short stories based on his personal experience that almost always went like this: “The girl said she liked my writing.
+(I mentioned at one point I’m a screenwriter and getting a film made, but I never use that to my advantage.
+By contrast, Charles Bukowski has made an entire career out of the same story: “The girl said she liked my writing.
 She had nice legs.
-I ran my hands up her skirt.
+I ran my hand up her skirt.
 We left the party and fucked that night.”)

-The girl’s car arrived.
+Then the girl’s car arrived.
 “Nice talking to you,” she said, and left.
-Oh well.

 Where the hell was my car?

-This is Los Angeles, after all.
+This is LA, after all.
 Even the panhandlers drive Audis.